Memphis Shopping Spots: From Town to Country and Everywhere in Between

 5 Village of Chickasaw Oaks

 An small indoor mall that's designed to look like an outdoor village is the hook for Chickasaw Oaks, the Midtown mall that's full of interior design shops, art galleries and a few casual restaurants.
+Retailers include Mrs. Post - a fine stationery and gift store; the upscale boutique Kittie Kyle, and design shop Lisa Mallory interiors.
 The charm is in the wandering; each storefront opens onto the brick 'street' basically one long lane of retail happiness.
 A few boutiques and an unlikely chain store - Pier 1 - round out the retail offerings, while the two restaurants - the lunch only Just for Lunch and breakfast and lunch spot La Baguette - offer plenty of options for ladies (and gentlemen) who lunch.
 (901-794-6022)

 4 Cooper-Young District